Honors in Philosophy

 Course Credit Awarded

 A candidate who receives a grade of B+ or higher earns a total of six (6) credits in PHIL 493 with that grade, and is awarded honors in philosophy.
 A candidate who receives a grade of B or lower, but higher than F, is not awarded honors, but receives a total of six (6) credits with that grade: three (3) credits in PHIL 473: Senior Thesis, and three (3) credits in PHIL 403: Directed Individual Study.
-A candidate who has been permitted to proceed with honors work after the fall term and is nevertheless awarded a grade of F for the honors thesis will receive no credits, and must take PHIL 399 or PHIL 473 in a future year to receive a degree in philosophy.
+A candidate who has been permitted to proceed with honors work after the fall term and is nevertheless awarded a grade of F for the honors thesis will receive no credits, and must take a 300-level course taken during the senior year to receive a degree in philosophy.

 Honors Theses Stored by Library